 - FPH Blog: We hope your SIG will want to feature its work in our award-winning blog, Better Health for All.
 To submit a blog post of around 400-500 words please email email@example.com with your text.
 We can publish relevant pictures with the blog as well, so don’t forget to include those too.

 - Media work: From time to time we may also contact you or a member of your SIG to act as a media spokesperson if we are contacted by a member of the press regarding a story on your SIG’s subject-matter.
 Similarly, if you release a report or hold a large event, we may be able to support you in engaging with the national press.
-If you are interested in learning more about how to act as a media spokesperson please contact the Faculty’s Communications Manager at firstname.lastname@example.org.
+If you are interested in learning more about how to act as a media spokesperson please contact the Faculty’s Head of Communications at firstname.lastname@example.org.
 If you have any other general enquiries, please don’t hesitate to get in touch via email@example.com.